Logo

 John Higgins was immediately suspended from the game and Mooney resigned from his position on the WPBSA board.

-John Higgins issued a statement on the day of the allegations denying that he had ever been involved in match-fixing, and explained that he had decided to "play along" out of fears for his safety, suspecting the involvement of the Russian Mafia.
+John Higgins denied that he had ever been involved in match-fixing and explained that he had decided to "play along" out of fears for his safety, suspecting the involvement of the Russian Mafia.

-The independent tribunal that followed in September 2010, hosted by Sports Resolutions and chaired by Ian Mill QC, concurred that the WPBSA was right to conclude that John Higgins had truthfully accounted for his words and actions and to withdraw the more serious charges of match-fixing, but found him guilty of "giving the impression" that he would breach betting rules, and of failing to report the approach made to him by the News of the World.
+The independent tribunal that followed in September 2010, hosted by Sports Resolutions and chaired by Ian Mill QC, concurred that the WPBSA was right to conclude that John Higgins had truthfully accounted for his words and actions and to withdraw the more serious charges of match-fixing, but found him guilty of "giving the impression" that he would breach betting rules and of failing to report the approach made to him by the News of the World.

 John Higgins won the Hainan Classic, defeating Jamie Cope in the final.